MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_1_6_Release_Notes.md

 Linux CNTK Evaluator is included in Linux binary distribution.

-See more on the CNTK Model Evaluation in the [correspondent Wiki Section](../CNTK-Evaluation-Overview.md).
+See more on the CNTK Model Evaluation in the [correspondent section](../CNTK-Evaluation-Overview.md).

 ## Deconvolution and Unpooling